juliagu01/Tumble/Tumble/doc/readme.txt

 Instructions:
   Click the play button on the start screen to begin a new game.
 Use the left and right arrows to move and the up arrow to jump.
 All other controls will be revealed during gameplay.
+A pause button will be provided, along with the option to restart if need be.

 Features List:
   A. must-have: